-- OVERLOADING your RV can have serious consequences for passenger safety. - An OVERLOADED vehicle is hard to DRIVE and hard to STOP.
+- OVERLOADING your RV can have serious consequences for passenger safety. - OVERLOADING your RV can make your tow vehicle hard to DRIVE and hard to STOP.

 Too much weight on your vehicle's suspension system can cause spring, shock absorber, or brake failure.
 It can also result in, handling or steering problems, irregular tire wear, tire failure, or other damage.